pydatasci-repos/pydatasci/README.md

 - [Next] Derive informative featuresets from that dataset using supervised and unsupervised methods.
 - [Next] Behind the scenes, stream rows from your datasets and use generators to keep a low memory footprint.
 - [Next] Scale out to run cloud jobs in parallel by toggling `cloud_queue = True`.

-## Painpoint Solved
-At the time, I was deep in an unstable, remote Linux workspace trying to finish a meta-analysis of methods for interpreting neural network activation values as an alternative approach to predictions based on the traditional feedforward weighted sum.
-I was running so many variations of models from different versions of graph neural network algorithms, CNNs, LSTMs... the analysis was really starting to pile up.
-First I started taking screenshots of my loss-accuracy graphs and that worked fine for a while.
-Then I started taking screenshots of my hyper-params; I couldn't be bothered to write down every combination of parameters I was running and the performance metrics they spit out every time.
-But, then again, I hadn't generated confusion matrices to compare and I should really record my feature importance ranking... and then the wheels really fell off when I started questioning if my `df` in-memory was really the `df` I thought it was last week.

-Slamming my head on the keyboard a few times, I thought to myself "I don't want to do all of that..."
-So I did what any good hacker would do and started a full blown project around it.
-I had done the hardest part in figuring out the science, but this permuted world was just a mess when it came time to systematically prove it.
-It wasn't conducive to the scientific method.
-I had also been keeping an eye on other tools in the space.
-They seemed lacking in that they were either: cloud-only, dependent on an external database, the integration processes were too complex for data scientists/ statisticians/ researchers, the tech wasn't distributed properly, or they were just too proprietary/ walled garden/ biased toward corporate ecosystems.

 ## Community